Analysis | Trump confirms he wanted to assassinate Assad. In 2018, he denied it was even considered.

 “I have the pleasure of being privy to those conversations … and I have not once heard the president talk about assassinating Assad,” Haley said at the time.

 It’s theoretically possible such discussions occurred after the September 2018 denials, but Mattis resigned in December of that year.
-And in the intervening three months, there were no new chemical weapons attacks by the Assad government.
+In the intervening three months, there were no new chemical weapons attacks by the Assad government.
 Trump was also moving to withdraw from Syria at this time — a decision that led to Mattis’s resignation.

-And it sure undermines Trump’s efforts to cast Woodward as the one who can’t be trusted.
+It sure undermines Trump’s efforts to cast Woodward as the one who can’t be trusted.